 This program provides course work in a number of areas.

 Nurses are employed in a range of health-related fields in addition to direct patient care.

 The Associate in Science in Nursing is designed to prepare students for immediate employment.
 Credits earned for courses in the ASN program are acceptable to upper division colleges should you decide to pursue a four-year degree.

-Classes for the Generic Full-Time option of this program are held at MDC's Medical Campus, Baptist and Homestead Campus.
+Classes for the Generic Full-Time option of this program are held at MDC's Medical Campus, Homestead Campus and at Baptist Hospital.
+Classes for the Generic part-time option are held at the Medical and Homestead Campuses.
 All other program options are taught solely at the Medical Campus.